-Inspiration for Writers’ webmaster and media guy Eric Fritzius is a freelance all around creative dude whose nonfiction work has appeared in The Charleston Gazette, West Virginia Daily News, the in house magazine for The Greenbrier Resort, and the Greenbrier Valley Quarterly magazine.
+Inspiration for Writers’ webmaster and media guy Eric Fritzius is a freelance all around creative dude.
+His most recent publication is a theatrical monologue for In the Midst: A COVID-19 Anthology.
+His nonfiction writing also includes a chapter in Writerly Advice, a collection of essays on writing from West Virginia Writers, Inc., as well as articles in The Charleston Gazette, West Virginia Daily News, the in-house magazine for The Greenbrier Resort, and nearly a dozen in Greenbrier Valley Quarterly magazine.
 His award-winning fiction has appeared in the 2008 WV Writers’ anthology Mountain Voices, the 2010 Woodland Press Anthology Dark Tales of Terror, the Autumn 2011 issue of Greenbrier Valley Quarterly Magazine, and the anthology Diner Stories: Off the Menu from Mountain State Press.
 His short story “Moments in Turmeric” won first place in the Appalachian Writing category of the 2011 West Virginia Writers’ Annual Writing Contest.
 His short story “Native Arts” (later renamed “The Ones that Aren’t Crows”) won second place in the Animals category of the same contest.
 That story, with its new title, went on to become a finalist in the 2015 Prime Number Magazine awards.

 Eric’s graphic designs have graced the covers of such books as Buckle Up, Buttercup and Jackson Vs. Witchy Wanda: Making Kid Soup by Belinda Anderson; WV Writers Seeking the Swan anthology; Blind Fear by Rebecca Conrad; Frontier Surgeon by James Banks; The Trial of Rush Givens by Robert Elkins, Hero Birds by Emmitt Maxwell Furner, Fond Memories of Fonda by Joanne L.F.
-Bly, The President’s Gold and Gold of the Spirits by Don Kesterson, and three novels by David C. Brown, Concrete Girl, Gap Hollow, and Sandlick Hollow.
+Bly, the Gold series by Don Kesterson, including The President’s Gold, Gold of the Spirits and Tarnished Gold, as well as his Pawns series including Pawns: Magic Bullet, Pawns: Kings in Check, and Pawns: Stalemate, as well as Kesterson’s latest espionage thriller, Chopstix.
+He has designed three novels by David C. Brown, Concrete Girl, Gap Hollow, and Sandlick Hollow.
 He also designed the cover for his own collection of short stories, A Consternation of Monsters.
-Listen to the podcast adaptation promoting the book at MrHerman.com.
+Listen to the podcast adaptation promoting the book at MisterHerman.com.